stephaneeybert/docker-musicng/README.md

 - Installing the application

 Add the hostname in development
-Have the entry `127.0.1.1 dev.ngzero.thalasoft.com` in the `/etc/hosts` file
+Have the entry `127.0.1.1 dev.thalasoft.com` in the `/etc/hosts` file
-Have the entry `dev.ngzero.thalasoft.com` in the virtual host

 Add the hostname in production
 Have the entry `ngzero.thalasoft.com` as an A record redirecting to the domain name IP address